Showing 3732 items

 Photograph - Photograph - Colour, VIOSH: Masters of Applied Science Group, January Intake, 2008

 ... that it became Federation University.
-VIOSH Australia students... that it became Federation University.
-VIOSH Australia students ...Victorian Institute of Occupational Safety and Health (VIOSH) Australia is the Asia-Pacific centre for teaching and research in occupational health and safety (OHS) and is known as one of Australia's leaders on the field.
+VIOSH Australia students...
+Federation University.
+VIOSH Australia students are safety managers ...Victorian Institute of Occupational Safety and Health (VIOSH) Australia is the Asia-Pacific centre for teaching and research in occupational health and safety (OHS) and is known as one of Australia's leaders on the field.
 VIOSH has a global reputation for its innovative approach within the field of OHS management.
 VIOSH had its first intake of students in 1979.
 At that time the Institution was known as the Ballarat College of Advanced Education.
 In 1990 it became known as Ballarat University College, then in 1994 as University of Ballarat.
 It was 2014 that it became Federation University.
 VIOSH Australia students are safety managers, senior advisors and experienced OHS professionals.
 They come from all over Australia and industry.
 Students are taught active research and enquiry; rather than textbook learning and a one-size fits all approach.
 VIOSH accepts people into the Graduate Diploma of Occupational Hazard Management who have no undergraduate degree - on the basis of extensive work experience and knowledge.
 Masters of Applied Science group of 2008.Colour photograph - students posed on stepsviosh, victorian institute of occupational safety and health, masters of applied science, university of ballarat -

 Federation University Historical Collection